Stianje/gr-lorawan_sdr/README.md

 ### Node-RED
 Node-RED has been employed to create an User Interface (UI) for data visualization fetching data from InfluxDB.
 The JSON file detailing the flow is located within the 'NodeRED' folder.

+### LoRaWAN_End_Node
+LoRaWAN_End_Node, contains the essential files required for configuring the end node for our LoRaWAN network with the updated code for analyzing RSSI and SNR.

 ### Testing
 Performed on a limited dataset:
 - Uplink packet reliability: 98%